Workers Compensation Denials Lawyer In Ohio

 At any IC hearing, you should have someone on your side who has a thorough understanding of the Ohio workers’ compensation system.
 Heller, Maas, Moro & Magill Co., LPA, can provide that advantage to you.
 Our workers compensation appeal lawyers know the system.
 We know what the BWC expects in a claim application.
 You are no longer alone.

 How To Take Your Workers’ Comp Claim To Court

 If the Industrial Commission’s final decision is to deny your claim or condition, you can appeal your case to the Court of Common Pleas of the county in which the injury occurred.
 Taking your claim to court is a more formal process and can include depositions and expert testimony.
 An appeal to court often results in a jury trial.

-If you have been denied workers’ compensation benefits in Ohio, put Heller, Maas, Moro & Magill Co. to work on your appeal today.
+If you have been denied workers’ compensation benefits in Ohio, put Heller, Maas, Moro & Magill Co., LPA, to work on your appeal today.
 We know the system and will fight for you.
 We want you to have all of the workers’ compensation benefits you deserve.

 Our denied workers compensation appeal attorneys stand up for injured and disabled workers who need the workers’ compensation benefits they have been promised by Ohio state law.
 We know what workers like you and families like yours are going through.
 You are no longer alone.

-For more than 30 years, Heller, Maas, Moro & Magill Co. has worked to protect the rights of injured workers in the Mahoning Valley of Northeastern Ohio.
+For more than 30 years, Heller, Maas, Moro & Magill Co., LPA, has worked to protect the rights of injured workers in the Mahoning Valley of northeastern Ohio.
 We can make the system work for you.
 Call us today.